 - NFTs are generating huge paydays for some artists, others feel under siege

-This is troubling because NFTs are supposed to be verifiable tokens of ownership.
-But if the original transaction was fraudulent to begin with, this raises an important question: What is the value of an NFT if it could represent something that wasn't for sale in the first place?
+This completely undermines the value of NFTs because they’re supposed to be verifiable tokens of ownership.
+But if the original transaction was fraudulent to begin with, this raises an important question: What is the utility of an NFT if it could represent something that wasn’t for sale in the first place?

 Unsurprisingly, NFTs can also be used to launder money.
-There's nothing stopping you from creating two different accounts on an NFT marketplace, auctioning off a low-effort piece of "art," and simply buying it from yourself to funnel ill-gotten gains into a seemingly legitimate transaction.
-Since the value of a piece of artwork is completely subjective, and NFT marketplaces are freely accessible to anyone with an Ethereum wallet, there's no reliable way to differentiate between legal and illegal transactions.
+It goes like this: You’ve acquired a large sum of money illegally, but you want the authorities to think that you earned it by doing business legitimately.
+To that end, you create two separate accounts on an NFT marketplace like OpenSea.
+One of the accounts is under your real name and auctions off a low-effort piece of “art.”
+You then use the other account to purchase the artwork from yourself, funneling those ill-gotten gains into your own wallet under the guise of a seemingly legitimate transaction.
+Since the value of a piece of artwork is completely subjective, and NFT marketplaces are freely accessible to anyone with an Ethereum wallet, there’s no reliable way to differentiate between legal and illegal transactions.
 Regulatory oversight of NFTs is lagging behind, making the NFT market a temporary safe haven for criminals.

 One of the key concepts of Ethereum is the proof of work, where a network of miners compete to verify transactions on a blockchain by solving cryptographically difficult problems.
 This is what makes it possible to create an NFT in the first place and record it on a blockchain.